The Origin of Humanity: Who Was the First Person on Earth?

 Evolutionary Biology

-And so, as mentioned, according to evolutionary biology, humans did not simply appear on Earth as fully-formed beings.
+As mentioned, according to evolutionary biology, humans did not simply appear on Earth as fully-formed beings.
 Instead, they evolved over millions of years from simpler organisms.
 The first human-like species, known as Homo erectus, appeared around 2 million years ago.
-Homo erectus eventually gave rise to Homo sapiens, which is the species to which we (modern humans) belong.

 Genetic Evidence